And it Came Back

 Yesterday gave us one of those rare nights, that if you are fortunate enough to be away from the light pollution of the larger cities, you get to witness the millions of stars painting their spectacular light show across the canvas of the night sky.
 Last night, I was one of those fortunate few.
 My grandchildren and I are vacationing with my wife and daughter in the northern woods of Wisconsin, far from the city lights.
 I was excited, since having tried for multiple nights to view the comet back home in Madison, I had yet to spot it in the nighttime sky.
 This was going to be my best chance.

 I have been fortunate to have viewed three comets before this latest one and, more than likely, my last.
-I saw, Comet Kahoutek in 1973, Halley’s comet in 1986, and Hale-Bopp in 1997.
+I saw Comet Kohoutek in 1973, Halley’s comet in 1986, and Hale-Bopp in 1997.
 Though there are generally comets somewhere in our night skies at any time, most are not visible with the naked eye or do not display much of their tail.
-The tail is often pointed away from us or is simply to small to view.
-The three comets I mentioned, were visible and at least expected to put on a show.
+The tail is often pointed away from us or is simply too small to see.
+The three comets I mentioned were visible and at least expected to put on a show.
 Truthfully, until my viewing last night, they were unimpressive with my meager viewing equipment.
 That is why last night’s viewing of Neowise has so inspired me.
 Knowing that I have no known great comets to look forward to, seeing Neowise in all its glory was so important.

 Go be a comet!